knaut/MyoOSC/README.md

 # MyoOSC

-A simple Javascript command-line application that converts realtime data from the Myo Armband to OSC (Open Sound Control).
+A Javascript command-line application that converts realtime data from the Myo Armband to OSC (Open Sound Control).

+## Updated July 2024

+This project is revived after many years due to a need to use the Myo Armbands (now unsupported/out of production) in an interactive multimedia project.

+New features:
+- 100+ distinct OSC messages for dual gesture control (left hand fist + right hand wave out, etc.)
+- EMG smoothing algorithms
+- discriminating gestures based on pitch orientaion, e.g. a fist pointed at the ground sends a different signal than a fist pointed at the sky.

+The goal is to create a fully handsfree spatial interface to control visualizer and musical applications via Open Sound Control (i.e. Ableton, TouchDesigner, etc.)

+Due to the legacy nature of the system this code is written targeting Node v10.
+Extreme backward compatibility is a hard requirement for the project.

 # What's it for?